Pixel4bit/Data-BMKG/README.md

-# Storing all the dataset for Machine Learning and Deep Learning purposes
+# Dataset Storage
-This repository is only for storing dataset for Machine Learning and Deepl Learning Development
+This repository is only for storing dataset for Machine Learning and Deepl Learning Project Development